hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Configuring_NHC.md

 # Configuring NHC

-After installing NHC we can start to put in some configuration to have the script start verifing the health of servers.
-The starting configuration is meant to highlight the range of checks that you could have NHC check to ensure a node is healthy before the server will run jobs.
+After installing NHC we can start to put in some configuration to have the script start verifing the health of nodes.
+The starting configuration is meant to highlight the range of checks that you could have NHC check to ensure a node is healthy before it will run jobs.

 When configuring your `nhc.conf` file you should keep in mind that checks are executed from the top of the file down.
 Therefore you may want to place the checks that you care about most at the top of the file, and less important checks near the bottom of the configuration file.
 Generally hardware checks should come first followed by checks for software, BIOS configuration, filesystems, and process checks.
 To illustrate this we can look at the following configuration: